 We can trust God with our children and their future, even at this crucial stage of development.
 After all, when they are in His hands, they are in the hands of the God…

 Who speaks from out of the storm • Job 38:1; 40:6.

 Who commands the wind and the waves • Matthew 8:26-27.

 Who parts the waters and stills the roaring seas • Exodus 14:21-22; Psalm 65:7.

 Whose voice strikes like lightning over many waters and breaks the cedars and twists the oaks • Psalm 29:3, 5, 7 ,9.

 Whose very presence is enthrone is above the flood • Psalm 29:10.

 The God who can calm any storm—atmospheric and adolescent.

-Our hearts are with those who have been hit so hard by Hurricane Florence.
-The Carolinas are our home too, and we will continue to pray for the healing and restoration of our home state.
+Our hearts are with those who have been hit so hard by the recent hurricanes.
+We will continue to pray for the healing and restoration of those affected by these storms.

 Cover photo courtesy of NASA in conjunction with Flickr and Creative Commons: NASA-NOAA’s Suomi NPP Satellite Captures Night-time Look at Cyclone Felleng.
 Available from https://www.flickr.com/photos/gsfc/8433747542.
 Photo cropped to fit space.